Virginia Rodrigues: Biography

-The first album Sol Negro (1997) was produced by Celso Fonseca and had arrangements by Eduardo Souto Neto.
+Her first album Sol Negro (1997) was produced by Celso Fonseca and had arrangements by Eduardo Souto Neto, and the participation of Djavan, Gilberto Gil, and Milton Nascimento.
 It was released on the Rykodisc label and was well received in the United States and Europe.
 The Times of London described Rodrigues as "...
 The new diva of Brazilian music".
 The album also received good reviews in Le Monde and the magazine Rolling Stone.

-Rodrigues second album, Nós, features songs of Ile Aiye, Olodum, Timbalada, Ara Ketu and Afreketê and was also well received, with reviews in The New York Times and All Music Guide.
+Rodrigues second album, Nós (2000), paid homage to the blocos afros of Salvador, featuring songs of Ilê Aiyê, Olodum, Timbalada, Araketu and Afreketê.
+This album was also well received, with reviews in The New York Times and All-Music Guide.

-Her third album, Mares Profundos, was released in January 2004 on the German label Deutsche Grammophon and features 11 African-sambas composed between 1962 and 1966 by guitarist Baden Powell (1937–2000) and the poet Vinicius de Moraes (1913–1980).
+Her third album, Mares Profundos (2003), was released on the German label Deutsche Grammophon and features 11 African-sambas composed between 1962 and 1966 by guitarist Baden Powell and poet Vinicius de Moraes.
 The program closes with samba "Lapinha" (Baden-Paulo Cesar Pinheiro).

-Her fourth album, Recomeço, was released in 2008 and features poetry by Chico Buarque.
+Her fourth album, Recomeço (2008) was released by Biscoito Fino and features poetry by Chico Buarque.

 Rodrigues regularly appears at festivals of jazz and world music throughout the world, participating in several world tours.
 Former U.S. president Bill Clinton once said that she was the singer who he liked best in the world and mentioned her in his memoir My Life.